periode/webthesis/web/README.md

 ## wishlist

-- [ ] a listing should be anchored but also be a popup
+- [ ] hypothes.is exported as a node module
 - [ ] code generation for the snippets
 - [ ] add full text search (meaning across pages!)
 - [ ] add index of nouns and list where they are (how??) [index](https://en.wikipedia.org/wiki/Index_(publishing))
-- [ ] overlay/pop up for code snippet `<Code/>`?
+- [ ] overlay/pop up for code snippet `<Code/>`? a listing should be anchored but also be a popup
-- [ ] bookmarking using localstorage?
-- [ ] margin scribbles using localstorage? <https://h.readthedocs.io/projects/client/en/latest/publishers/embedding.html>
 - [ ] graph of listings references? <https://twitter.com/genmon/status/1631347161823694849?s=20>
-- [ ] download to read offline -> service workers
+- [ ] download bibliography from bib.json
 - [ ] "continue from your last visit?"
 - [ ] interface
-  - [ ] option to highlight inline refs, and other elements
-  - [ ] lazy load chapter sections
   - [ ] fix issues with spacing in references (e.g. should be a space after a [a-zA-Z], but not after `(`)

 ## references